 All children take part in a major performance each year: Reception, Year 1 and Year 2 at Christmas, Years 3 and 4 in the spring term, Year 5 and Year 6 in the summer term.
 Pupils are encouraged to sing, act, play instruments, dance, create and perform their own music.
 The children have lots of different opportunities to sing and play at school assemblies, class assemblies and perform at special events.

 We have specialist music teachers’ teaching children throughout KS2 samba drumming (Year 4) on Monday afternoons and All Stars which is part of the Youth Music Bradford Moving Up project (Year 6).

 At Clayton Village Primary, physical education is not limited to the sporting domain.
 A conscious effort is made, not only in the area of sporting endeavour, but in everyday classroom activities.
 We aim to give every child opportunity to develop manual dexterity, co-ordination skills, games skills and a sense of “team spirit”.
 We regularly take part in community sporting events. e.g. “Football in the community” - cycling proficiency, Rugby..
 All these activities are open to every child in the appropriate age group.

-At CVPS we aim to ensure that our children have the essential characteristics to become religiously literate pupils.
+RE enables our pupils to understand and explain the human values which are shared between religious and other worldviews.
 We promote a wide range of knowledge and deep understanding across a wide range of religions and beliefs.
-We encourage or children to ask significant and reflective questions about religion and demonstrate a strong understanding of how the beliefs, values, practices and ways of life within any religion cohere together.
+We encourage our children to ask significant and reflective questions about religion and demonstrate a strong understanding of how the beliefs, values, practices and ways of life within any religion cohere together.